+There are four common ukulele sizes.
+Smallest to largest, they are Soprano (standard), Concert, Tenor, and Baritone.
+Most soprano, concert, and tenor ukes will be tuned to Standard ukulele tuning or reentrant tuning.
 For the purposes of this article, I am going to assume that you are carrying out a standard ukulele tuning.
 This is a C or High G ukulele tuning.
-So, how to tune a Ukulele in C ?
+So, to tune a Ukulele in C ?
 If you are new to the instrument, then this is the route that you will always end up going down as it is the easiest tuning to master.
 This will be the order of the strings when you hold the instrument as if you were playing it.
-This is from top to bottom: G – C – E – A
+This is from top to bottom: G – C – E – A.

-Alternate ukulele tunings
+Alternate tunings for ukulele

 You do not need to know what these are right now (if you are new), but it is probably worth thinking about them ‘just in case’ you continue to learn the instrument.
 These tunings are always taken from the top string down to the bottom while you are holding the ukulele.

-– Slack-key tuning: G, C, E, G
+Slack-key tuning: G, C, E, G

-– English Tuning: A, D F#, B. You may also find that this type of tuning is referred to as D tuning.
+English Tuning: A, D F#, B. You may also find that this type of tuning is referred to as D tuning.

 Canadian tuning : low A, D F#, B. This is the same as the English tuning, but you put the A lower than the D and F#.